Ettore Troilo: Second World War

 The Volontari della Maiella, initially a hundred men under Troilo's leadership (although he held no formal command), started operating in January 1944, and soon grew to some 350 members; under the joint leadership of Troilo and Major Wigram (for this, the group was also known to the British as "Wigforce"), on 15 January 1944 the volunteers captured Colle dei Lami, and two days later Colle Ripabianca.
 Between late January and early February the volunteers liberated Quadri, Torricella Peligna and Lama dei Peligni, but on 3 February an attack on Pizzoferrato, held by units of the 305th Infantry Division, was repelled and Wigram was killed.
 On 20 February Troilo, with a group of twenty men, managed to repel a series of German attacks on Fallascoso, a hamlet of Torricella Peligna located on the Gustav Line, and eight days later the Banda Patrioti della Maiella was officially recognized as a military unit by Marshal of Italy Giovanni Messe, chief of staff of the Italian Co-belligerent Army, and formally attached to the 209th Infantry Division.

-The group was later enlarged and reorganized as the "Maiella Brigade"; its men received better weaponry and started wearing British uniforms with collar patches that bore the Italian tricolor rather than the traditional five-pointed starts used by the Royal Italian Army, as members of the Maiella Brigade were republicans and refused to swear loyalty to the king.
+The group was later enlarged and reorganized as the "Maiella Brigade"; its men received better weaponry and started wearing British uniforms with collar patches that bore the Italian tricolor rather than the traditional five-pointed stars used by the Royal Italian Army, as members of the Maiella Brigade were republicans and refused to swear loyalty to the king.
 During the spring and summer of 1944 the Brigade participated in the Allied advance along the Adriatic coast of Italy, providing guides for the Allied units, carrying out reconnaissance missions and garrisoning liberated towns; it participated in the liberation of Campo di Giove, Pacentro, Cansano, Caramanico Terme, Sant'Eufemia, Popoli, Tocco da Casauria, Bussi sul Tirino, Pratola Peligna and Sulmona.
 Even after the liberation of Abruzzo, where its members had been recruited, in June 1944, the Brigade continued fighting alongside the 8th Army through the Marche and Emilia Romagna, as part of the II Polish Corps, participating in the battle of Bologna in April 1945.
-Its vanguards entered Asiago in Veneto on 1 May 1945, one day before the surrender of Caserta; by this point, the Brigade had grown to a strength of 1,500 men, and many more volunteers had had to be turned down do to the lack of weapons and equipment to arm them.
+Its vanguards entered Asiago in Veneto on 1 May 1945, one day before the surrender of Caserta; by this point, the Brigade had grown to a strength of 1,500 men, and many more volunteers had had to be turned down due to the lack of weapons and equipment to arm them.